autocar-logo

 MG Windsor Colours

-The MG Windsor colours include six single-tone options.
-These are: Celadon Blue, Turquoise Green, Aurora Silver, pearl White, Glaze Red and Starry Black.
-The full range is only available on the Essence Pro EV, while the Excite EV just gets the Pearl White paint option.
+The MG Windsor colour include six single-tone options.
+These exterior shades come in the form of Celadon Blue, Turquoise Green, Aurora Silver, Pearl White, Glaze Red and Starry Black.
+The full range of colours is only available on the Essence Pro EV, while the Excite EV just gets the Pearl White paint option.

 On the inside, the 38kWh variants gets an all-black interior finish, while the higher-spec 52.9kWh variants get a dual-tone black and ivory interior theme.